• Skip to main content

 There are even magical benefits of losing 20 pounds, and all the more so for more significant weight loss.

-So, in some cases, for example, you can no longer walk due to obesity; there are no other weight loss surgery options.
+So, in some cases, for example, you can no longer walk due to severe obesity; there are no other weight loss surgery options.

 However, if you can still move, I challenge you to spend the next 90 days preparing yourself to meet the slim you, instead of getting ready for surgery.